 Estate Planning Software

-Although using an attorney is obviously the best way to ensure your estate plan is prepared properly, estate planning software is an alternative if you are on a budget.
+Using an attorney is the best way to ensure your estate plan is prepared properly.
+Nevertheless, estate planning software is an alternative if you are on a tight budget.
 If you are going to try the do it yourself approach to estate planning, one way to avoid costly mistakes is to read a primer on how to make a will or living trust.
-To see top-rated estate planning guides on a variety of topics, go to books and software.
+To see top-rated estate planning guides on a variety of topics, go to